skrypnik-dzencode/tt_ccfiles/README.md

 #### Requirements:
 1. Main page has a form to upload the file
 2. After uploading, the interface for editing the list appears.
 It allows you to:
-    - а.
+    - a.
 Add data
-    - б.
+    - b.
 Change data
-    - в.
+    - c.
 Delete data
 3. There is a "download" button on the page and a dropdown to choosing the file format: json, csv, xml
 4. It is known that new formats will be added soon, but there is no information about which ones
 5. You should to use Laravel and Vue.js / jquery / js